lucmoreau/ProvToolbox/README.md

 What is it?
 -----------

-The ProvToolbox is a Java toolbox to create and convert W3C PROV data representations between Java, XML, PROV-N, RDF, and JSON.
+The ProvToolbox is a Java toolbox to create and convert W3C PROV representations between Java, XML, PROV-N, RDF, and JSON.

 Purpose
 -------